bubdm/youFastCSV/README.md

 # youFastCSV

+Below is a simplex example how to retrieve value of the in-memory binaram:-

 binaram currentProcess = new binaram(); // new one instance of the in-memory "Binaram" processing

 csv2BinaramInput currentInput = new csv2BinaramInput();  // new one instance of csv2Binaram properties